Gender pay gap in the United States: Occupational segregation

 Occupational segregation refers to the way that some jobs (such as truck driver) are dominated by men, and other jobs (such as child care worker) are dominated by women.
 Considerable research suggests that predominantly female occupations pay less, even controlling for individual and workplace characteristics.
 Economists Blau and Kahn stated that women's pay compared to men's had improved because of a decrease in occupational segregation.
 They also argued that the gender wage difference will decline modestly and that the extent of discrimination against women in the labor market seems to be decreasing.

 In 2008, a group of researchers examined occupational segregation and its implications for the salaries assigned to male- and female-typed jobs.
 They investigated whether participants would assign different pay to 3 types of jobs wherein the actual responsibilities and duties carried out by men and women were the same, but the job was situated in either a traditionally masculine or traditionally feminine domain.
 The researchers found statistically significant pay differentials between jobs defined as "male" and "female," which suggest that gender-based discrimination, arising from occupational stereotyping and the devaluation of the work typically done by women, influences salary allocation.
 The results fit with contemporary theorizing about gender-based discrimination.

-A study showed that if a white woman in an all-male workplace moved to an all-female workplace, she would lose 7% of her wages.
+In 1996, a study showed that if a white woman in an otherwise all-male workplace moved to an all-female workplace, she would lose 7% of her wages.
 If a black woman did the same thing, she would lose 19% of her wages.
-Another study calculated that if female-dominated jobs did not pay lower wages, women's median hourly pay nationwide would go up 13.2% (men's pay would go up 1.1%, due to raises for men working in "women's jobs").
+Another study from the same year calculated that if female-dominated jobs did not pay lower wages, women's median hourly pay nationwide would go up 13.2% (men's pay would go up 1.1%, due to raises for men working in "women's jobs").

 Numerous studies indicate that the pay gap shrinks but does not disappear after controlling for occupation and a host of other human capital variables.